countless-integers/laravel-health-check/README.md

     $ composer require countless-integers/laravel-health-check
     $ php artisan vendor:publish

+## Configuration

+Package publishes its config to your project's and it can be found at `config/health-check.php`.

-## Known issues
+## Gotchas

 * even though all checker classes are optional, all the libraries that they depend on are not
 * no aliases for check, instead check class names are used

-## Configuration

-Package publishes its config to your project's and it can be found at `config/health-check.php`.

 ### Configuration keys

-#### Checkers
+#### `checkers`

 List of checker classes that should run on service check.
 By default, all available checkers are included in the exported configuration.
 You can disable the ones you don`t want by removing their key from this array.